We need space in order to be creative. Piano practice is not an exception.

 Everything – no matter how urgent it is – will simply HAVE TO WAIT until you finish your practice!

-Decluttering your mind and focusing on the essential becomes easier if you compensate your daily practice routine with other activities.
+Decluttering your mind and focusing on the essentials becomes easier if you compensate your daily practice routine with other activities.
 Breathing exercises, meditation, physical workouts, spending time outdoors and a healthy diet will also contribute to your ability to stay calm, motivated, strong and positive.

 You cannot pour fresh water into a full glass.
 Make room for your present and future achievements!